icn-team/internet-drafts/draft-muscariello-intarea-hicn.md

 --- middle

 # Introduction
 The  objective of this document is to describe hybrid ICN, a network protocol that integrates ICN in IPv6, at a minimum cost in terms of required modifications in end-points and routers and in a way to guarantee transparent interconnection with IP without using overlays.
+Extensions for IPv4 exist but are out of scope for this document.

 The ICN reference design used in this document is CCNx as  described in
 {{!RFC8569}} and {{!RFC8609}}.
 IPv6 is used as described in {{!RFC8200}}.